 “I have a different way to manage my pain that I didn’t have before,” says Palames.
 “I haven’t used an opioid in eight or nine weeks.”

 NETA has two local dispensaries, located in Brookline at 160 Washington Street, and Northampton at 118 Conz Street.
-For more information on the “Why Wait for Better Health” program or any of the products and services available at NETA, visit netacare.org or call 617-841-7250.This post is a sponsored collaboration between New England Treatment Access and Boston magazine's advertising department.
+For more information on the “Why Wait for Better Health” program or any of the products and services available at NETA, visit netacare.org or call 617-841-7250.This is a paid partnership between New England Treatment Access and Boston Magazine's City/Studio